 In addition to her “hands on” end-of-life care, Kriss has worked in academia, lecturing and teaching classes on aging, trauma, end-of-life care, death, bereavement, grief and loss to graduate and undergraduate university students, as well as medical and mental health professionals.

 Some of Dr. Kevorkian’s voluntary end-of-life care activities included:

-- Co-Chair of the Los Angeles County Bar Association Bioethics Committee,
+- Co-Chair of the Los Angeles County Bar Association Bioethics Committee

-- Chair of the Death and Dying Subcommittee of the Los Angeles County Bar Association Bioethics Committee,
+- Chair of the Death and Dying Subcommittee of the Los Angeles County Bar Association Bioethics Committee

-- Co-Chair of the San Fernando Valley End of Life Care Coalition,
+- Co-Chair of the San Fernando Valley End of Life Care Coalition

-Dr. Kevorkian worked with a medical education speaker’s group presenting end-of-life care topics to physicians throughout Central and Southern California.
+She worked with a medical education speaker’s group presenting end-of-life care topics to physicians throughout Central and Southern California.
 Her most requested presentation was Physician Assisted Suicide.

 Dr. Kevorkian managed to come full circle in researching and defining the terms environmental grief and ecological grief.
 This research allows her the opportunity to combine her love for whales and the environment with her passion for thanatology.
 In conducting her research, Kriss found political parties manipulating terms intended to protect the environment.
 Scientists and professors encouraged her to “protect” these terms.